 Marcus Knotts // Senior Associate Vice President, Planned Giving; Purdue for Life Foundation

-Class 10: Diversity, Equity, and Inclusion: The Boilermaker Way
+Class 10: Diversity, Inclusion and Belonging: The Boilermaker Way

-Join Vice Provost John Gates for a discussion of Purdue’s ongoing commitment to energize and expand support to recruit and retain underrepresented minority students, faculty, and staff, as well as initiatives aimed at improving the experience for these individuals on the Purdue campus.
+Join us for a discussion of Purdue’s ongoing commitment to energize and expand support to recruit and retain underrepresented minority students, faculty, and staff, as well as initiatives aimed at improving the experience for these individuals on the Purdue campus.

-John Gates // Vice Provost, Diversity and Inclusion; Clinical Professor, Krannert School of Management
+John Gates // Vice Provost, Diversity, Inclusion and Belonging; Clinical Professor, Krannert School of Management